Application screen configuration

 * `.tabHeader(tabHeader)` - set the tab header

-* `.config(config)` - set the additional configuration
+* `.config(config)` - set additional configuration

 Example: